Frederick McCracken

-Military career
+Early life and military career

-Born on 18 August 1859, the youngest son of R. de Crez McCracken of Kent, he studied at Royal Military College, Sandhurst and then took a commission as a second lieutenant in the 49th Regiment of Foot on 13 August 1879.
-He was promoted to lieutenant the following year on 28 July 1880, and served in the Anglo-Egyptian War of 1882 with his regiment, which had since become the 1st Battalion, Royal Berkshire Regiment.
-After Egypt he was appointed the battalion adjutant, and promoted to captain on 15 December 1884.
-He saw service during the Mahdist War in 1885, at Tofrek, where he was mentioned in despatches and given a brevet promotion to major on 14 August 1885.
+Born on 18 August 1859, the youngest son of R. de Crez McCracken of Kent, he studied at Royal Military College, Sandhurst and then took a commission as a subaltern, with the rank of second lieutenant, into the 49th Regiment of Foot, which later became the Royal Berkshire Regiment, on 13 August 1879.

+He was promoted to lieutenant the following year on 28 July 1880, and served in the Anglo-Egyptian War of 1882 with his regiment, which had since become the 1st Battalion of the Royal Berkshire Regiment.

+After Egypt he was appointed the battalion adjutant on 21 March 1883, and promoted to captain, dated 15 December 1884.
+He saw service during the Mahdist War in 1885, at Tofrek, where he was mentioned in dispatches and given a brevet promotion to major, dated from 14 August 1885, "in recognition of his services in the recent operations in the Sudan".
 Serving on the Egyptian frontier later in the year, he saw action at the Battle of Ginnis.
+He attended the Staff College, Camberley, gaining his psc, from 1887 to 1888.

 He married Ann Liston Glover in 1887; the couple had a son and two daughters before Ann's death in 1923.

-In April 1892 he was seconded to the staff and appointed Deputy Assistant Adjutant-General in Barbados.
-He received a full promotion to Major on 27 March 1897, and when his term on the staff expired in April that year he returned to his regiment.
+In April 1892 he was seconded to the staff and appointed deputy assistant adjutant general in Barbados.
+He received a full promotion to major, dated 27 March 1897, and when his term on the staff expired in April that year he returned to the Royal Berkshires.